 Ok, so Alexa can’t meet every need, but she can do some pretty cool and helpful things beyond playing songs and answering questions.
 We’ve started exploring the possibilities now that we have two Amazon Echo Dots in the house.
 Here are 10 cool new things Alexa can help you do.

 To find more things on your own, dig into the Skills & Games function on the Alexa app.
 There are categories like Business & Finance, Food & Drink and Productivity.
 You can enable different skills or learn more in the app.
-If you love the "Alexa, fold the laundry" sign pictured above, you can grab it from an Albany, New York-based shop on Etsy.

 This post contains affiliate links - we may earn a small commission if you purchase through our links.
 Thanks for supporting us!